Chakri45446/devTinder/homework.md

 - next()
 - next function and errors along with res.send()
 - app.use("/route" , rH , [rH1 , rH2] , rH3 , rH4 , rH5)
-- what is the middleware
+- what is the middleware && why do we need it?
 - How express JS basically handles requests behind the scenes
 - Difference between app.use and app.all
+- Write a dummy auth middleware for admin
+- Write a dummy auth middleware for all user routes, except /user/login